Giving financially always feels good, but participating in something feels even better.

 The Haven in White River has many opportunities to help like supporting students in the after school program, providing childcare, teaching educational/life skills, stocking the food shelf, and more.

 Lebanon Christmas Day Dinner is a meal for everyone to share in the holiday cheer, regardless of need and is free.
-The dinner is at noon on Christmas at the Sacred Heart Church in Lebanon.
+It is hosted by the Listen Center.
 There are plenty of ways to volunteer: cook a turkey, which they provide the materials and turkey; bake cookies, any flavor is fine; give someone a ride to the meal; or help at the meal.
-I made cookies last year and loved feeling like I could give back even in a small way.
+I like to make cookies for this even and loved feeling like I could give back even in a small way.

 Help at the Local Senior Center in Lebanon or your local town for Meals on Wheels and other volunteer opportunities.